 We have testified at City Council meetings.
 Alliances have been formed with liberty minded groups in the area and we continue to work with like minded organizations.

-The most ambitious achievement as a new Affiliate was campaigning for Jan Brooks in the Recall election.
+In 2013 the ambitious achievement as a new Affiliate was campaigning for Jan Brooks in the Recall election.
 We had volunteers from around the state come in to help collect petition signatures.
-Evan McMahon, from the Libertarian National Campaign Committee came in and taught us all how to run a campaign the right way.
+Evan McMahon, from the Libertarian National Campaign Committee came in to assist in the campaign.
 Even after she didn’t make it onto the ballot, volunteers were still out promoting her.
 She was the only official Write-In candidate.
 Senator John Morse did get recalled.
 Many have said that the LPEPC was a large contributor to the success of the Recall.
 Although Ms. Brooks did not get elected, 17% of the vote went to Write-In.

 The Libertarian Party of El Paso County was honored to be selected to participate in the Libertarian National Campaign Committee’s County Development and Enhancement Program.
-This is a year long intensive training program designed to create strong, active, and long-term county affiliates with a goal of getting Libertarians elected.
 With the help of Evan McMahon, LNCC Executive Director, we had an even more productive 2015.

 The Libertarian Party of El Paso County is here to stay.
 We are always looking for active volunteers.
+We are currently recruiting candidates to run for City Council in the Spring elections.
 Please check out our volunteer page to see how you can help create a more free El Paso County.
 Our events calendar shows different types of events from Board meetings to volunteer opportunities.
 We’d love to see you soon.